Image scaling: Nearest-neighbor interpolation

-One of the simpler ways of increasing image size is nearest-neighbor interpolation, replacing every pixel with the nearest pixel in the output; for upscaling this means multiple pixels of the same color will be present.
-This can preserve sharp details in pixel art, but also introduce jaggedness in previously smooth images.
-'Nearest' in nearest-neighbor doesn't have to be the mathematical nearest.
-One common implementation is to always round towards zero.
+One of the simpler ways of increasing image size is nearest-neighbor interpolation, replacing every pixel with the nearest pixel in the output; for upscaling, this means multiple pixels of the same color will be present.
+This can preserve sharp details but also introduce jaggedness in previously smooth images.
+'Nearest' in nearest-neighbor does not have to be the mathematical nearest.
+One common implementation is to always round toward zero.
 Rounding this way produces fewer artifacts and is faster to calculate.

+This algorithm is often preferred for images which have little to no smooth edges.
+A common application of this can be found in pixel art.

-Bilinear and bicubic algorithms
+Bilinear and bicubic interpolation

 Bilinear interpolation works by interpolating pixel color values, introducing a continuous transition into the output even where the original material has discrete transitions.
 Although this is desirable for continuous-tone images, this algorithm reduces contrast (sharp edges) in a way that may be undesirable for line art.
 Bicubic interpolation yields substantially better results, with an increase in computational cost.

 Sinc and Lanczos resampling

-Sinc resampling in theory provides the best possible reconstruction for a perfectly bandlimited signal.
+Sinc resampling, in theory, provides the best possible reconstruction for a perfectly bandlimited signal.
 In practice, the assumptions behind sinc resampling are not completely met by real-world digital images.
 Lanczos resampling, an approximation to the sinc method, yields better results.
 Bicubic interpolation can be regarded as a computationally efficient approximation to Lanczos resampling.

 Box sampling

-One weakness of bilinear, bicubic and related algorithms is that they sample a specific number of pixels.
-When down scaling below a certain threshold, such as more than twice for all bi-sampling algorithms, the algorithms will sample non-adjacent pixels, which results in both losing data, and causes rough results.
+One weakness of bilinear, bicubic, and related algorithms is that they sample a specific number of pixels.
+When downscaling below a certain threshold, such as more than twice for all bi-sampling algorithms, the algorithms will sample non-adjacent pixels, which results in both losing data and rough results.

-The trivial solution to this issue is box sampling, which is to consider the target pixel a box on the original image, and sample all pixels inside the box.
+The trivial solution to this issue is box sampling, which is to consider the target pixel a box on the original image and sample all pixels inside the box.
 This ensures that all input pixels contribute to the output.
 The major weakness of this algorithm is that it is hard to optimize.

 Mipmap

-Another solution to the downscale problem of bi-sampling scaling are mipmaps.
-A mipmap is a prescaled set of downscale copies.
-When downscaling the nearest larger mipmap is used as the origin, to ensure no scaling below the useful threshold of bilinear scaling is used.
-This algorithm is fast, and easy to optimize.
-It is standard in many frameworks such as OpenGL.
-The cost is using more image memory, exactly one third more in the standard implementation.
+Another solution to the downscale problem of bi-sampling scaling is mipmaps.
+A mipmap is a prescaled set of downscaled copies.
+When downscaling, the nearest larger mipmap is used as the origin to ensure no scaling below the useful threshold of bilinear scaling.
+This algorithm is fast and easy to optimize.
+It is standard in many frameworks, such as OpenGL.
+The cost is using more image memory, exactly one-third more in the standard implementation.

 Fourier-transform methods

-Simple interpolation based on Fourier transform pads the frequency domain with zero components (a smooth window-based approach would reduce the ringing).
-Besides the good conservation (or recovery) of details, notable is the ringing and the circular bleeding of content from the left border to right border (and the other way around).
+Simple interpolation based on the Fourier transform pads the frequency domain with zero components (a smooth window-based approach would reduce the ringing).
+Besides the good conservation (or recovery) of details, notable are the ringing and the circular bleeding of content from the left border to the right border (and the other way around).